 I have used this nail system several times now.
 I love how easy it is to use and with over 100 colours to choose from, you really are spoilt for choice.
 Be careful though, it does become addictive.
 After putting on my first colour, I couldn’t wait to try the other colours lol.
 I now have over 20 colours.

 On my last few fingers, hubby does it for me.
-I have tried putting on a small amount, large amounts of the remover, tried removing after a minute, 5 minutes but it just won’t budge as easy as I had hoped for.
+I have tried putting on a small amount, large amounts of the remover, tried removing it after a minute, 5 minutes but it just won’t budge as easily as I had hoped for.